malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ## Introduction to Machine Learning

-Machine learning is a technique by which
-A machine learns when it changes it's structure, program, or data based on external information such that it's expected future performance improves. [@Nilsson1998] With this simple definition, the field of statistics could easily be included.
-Adding more data samples to a statistical distribution improves the understanding of the data and hence one would expect the results to improve.
+Machine learning is a technique by which a machine learns when it changes it's structure, program, or data based on external information such that it's expected future performance improves. [@Nilsson1998] This definition includes the field of statistics, namely that the more data fed to a statistical distribution, the better the performance and understanding of the data.
 There is a strong link between the field of statistics and that of machine learning, which can be examined at a fundamental level.